Velliz/anywhere/README.md

 * PDF Service
 * MAIL Service
 * QR Code Service
+* Image Placeholder Service (beta)

 Using HTML and CSS for layout, Data source in JSON.
-Anywhere is generating the .pdf output for you.
+Anywhere is generating the output for you.

 Anywhere is powered by [Puko Framework](https://github.com/Velliz/pukoframework)